-the proposed estimator requires a sketch $\X^*$ such that the ratio $\|\X-\X^{*}\|_{2}/\|\X\|_{2}$ is $O(\epsilon^{1/2})$.
-Intuitively, such a result indicates that when the predictor matrix $\X$ gets (numerically) sparser, fewer elements are required in the sketch $\X^*$ to achieve the $(1+\epsilon)$-relative error.
+\item We establish a coresets-like finite sample bound for the proposed estimator with approximation guarantees.
+In particular, we show that to achieve an $(1+\epsilon)$-relative error, the proposed estimator requires a subdata matrix $\X^*$ for the predictor matrix $\X$ such that the ratio $\|\X-\X^{*}\|_{2}/\|\X\|_{2}$ is $O(\epsilon^{1/2})$.
+Intuitively, such a result indicates that when $\X$ gets (numerically) sparser, fewer elements are required in $\X^*$ to achieve the $(1+\epsilon)$-relative error.

-To handle potential outliers in the data, we develop a robust variant of the core-elements method by integrating it with the popular median-of-means procedure \citep{jerrum1986random, alon1999space, lugosi2019regularization, lecue2020robust, tu2021variance}.
+\item To handle potential outliers in the data, we develop a robust variant of the core-elements method by integrating it with the widely adopted median-of-means procedure \citep{lugosi2019regularization, lecue2020robust, huang2023deepmom}.
 We further propose an algorithm to construct the robust estimator within $O(\nnz(\X)+rp^2)$ time.
-Theoretically, we show that the robust estimator is consistent with the true coefficient under certain regularity conditions.
+Theoretically, we show that the robust estimator is consistent with the true coefficient under certain regularity conditions. \end{enumerate}

-To evaluate the empirical performance and computational time of the proposed strategy, we compare it with several mainstream competitors through extensive synthetic and open-source datasets, including uncorrupted and corrupted datasets with dense or sparse predictor matrices.
-Interestingly, although the proposed estimator is mainly designed for sparse matrices, numerical results show it significantly outperforms the competitors respecting both estimation error and CPU time even when the predictor matrix is dense.
+To evaluate the empirical performance and computational efficiency of the proposed strategy, we compare it with mainstream competitors through extensive synthetic and real-world datasets, including uncorrupted and corrupted data with dense or sparse predictor matrices.
+Interestingly, although its primary design aims at sparse matrices, numerical findings reveal that the proposed estimator significantly outperforms its competitors regarding both estimation accuracy and CPU time, even when the predictor matrix is dense.

 The remainder of this paper is organized as follows.
 We start in Section~\ref{sec:background} by introducing the linear model and the state-of-the-art subsampling methods.
-In Section~\ref{sec:model}, we develop a core-elements estimator and present its theoretical properties.
+In Section~\ref{sec:model}, we develop the core-elements estimator and present its theoretical properties.
 The robust version of the core-elements estimator is introduced in Section~\ref{sec:mom}.
-We examine the performance of the proposed estimators through extensive simulations and two real-world examples in Sections~\ref{sec:simu} and~\ref{sec:real}, respectively.
-Technical proofs and additional experimental results are provided in the Supplementary Material.
+We examine the performance of the proposed estimators through extensive simulations and a real-world example in Sections~\ref{sec:simu} and~\ref{sec:real}, respectively.
+Technical proofs, additional experimental results, and implementation code are provided in supplementary materials.